-The hydraulic brake system in your vehicle is a precisely engineered system that needs the correct fluid to operate properly.
+The hydraulic brake system in your vehicle is a precisely engineered system that needs the correct braking fluid to operate properly.
+The brake performance and braking process heavily depend on the brake components along with the braking fluid.
 Compared to other vehicle fluids, brake fluid is relatively straightforward as there are fewer types and smaller specification variances.
 Yet, it is often misunderstood by vehicle owners.
 We are going to break down the different types of brake fluid so that you can ensure you are getting the right fluid for your vehicle.
-This will help if you ever need to top up your brake fluid or if you are getting a quote for a brake fluid flush.
+This will help if you ever need to top up your brake fluid or if you are getting a quote for a brake fluid flush

 GLYCOL BRAKE FLUIDS